cgag/hostblock/README.md

 ![Hostblock demo](http://curtis.io/img/hostblock-cropped.gif "Hostblock Demo")

+When you unblock or a remove a domain you'll be asked to enter a mildly annoying passphrase to give you a chance to reconsider if you really want to read hacker news.

 Must be run as sudo as it needs to write to the hosts file, plus a backup file at /etc/hosts.hb.back